Vive-coding/intention-growth-hub/server/ai/evaluation/rubric.md

 **Examples**:
 - ✅ "That's great progress!
 I can see you're building momentum with your workouts.
 Want to set a target for next week?"
 - ✅ "I hear you—it's tough when motivation dips.
 Let's break this down into a smaller, more manageable step."
-- ❌ "Goal created successfully.
+- ✅ \"If you're low on energy today, it's totally okay to pause here.
+We can keep this light and just note what's felt most important lately.\"\n- ❌ "Goal created successfully.
 Habit instances have been initialized with target values."
 - ❌ "You should create a goal.
 What goal do you want to create?
 When is the target date?"
+- ❌ \"You're focused on X, Y, and Z\" repeated in nearly every message even when the user is trying to talk about something else.

 ### 3. Goal Understanding & Context Awareness (0-5)